-A day after the waiver request was granted, the final draft of the online casino gaming and mobile sports betting rules were officially filed, giving operators and platform providers the opportunity to meet more of the MGCB’s gaming requirements.
+A day after the waiver request was granted, the final draft of the online casino gaming and Michigan betting site rules were officially filed, giving operators and platform providers the opportunity to meet more of the MGCB’s gaming requirements.
 The MGCB estimates the launch will take place four to six weeks after the rules were filed on Dec.
 1.

 Now the MGCB can provide provisional licenses for the operators and platform providers who begin submitting the necessary paperwork in order to be properly licensed and regulated.
 The MGCB will perform background investigations, and the platform providers will submit their software to testing labs to ensure they meet the MGCB’s requirements.

 The thorough review process to make sure each operator and platform provider is in compliance with the state’s gaming rules before being licensed is one of the final processes before online casino gaming and mobile sports betting can go live in Michigan.

 With the ongoing pandemic and Detroit’s three commercial casinos ordered to remain shut down for another 12 days until Dec.
 20, online gaming could come at an opportune time for Michigan players who want to play from the safety of their homes.